 How Is Tulip Toxicity in Cats Treated?

 This is why it’s helpful if you know how much of a tulip your cat consumed.
 If a small amount of tulip was consumed and you get your cat to the vet quickly, your vet is likely to induce vomiting in order to remove the toxins from your cat’s body.
-He may also administer something that can absorb the toxin, or place a catheter or administer fluids through an IV in an effort to flush the toxin out or prevent it from spreading throughout your cat’s body.
+They may also administer something that can absorb the toxin, place a catheter, or administer fluids through an IV in an effort to flush the toxin out or prevent it from spreading throughout your cat’s body.

 In more severe cases or cases where it is unclear how much of a tulip your cat ate, hospitalization, stomach pumping, and increased monitoring may be necessary, including an extended stay at the veterinarian’s office.
-Your vet may wish to pay particular attention to your cat’s oxygen level and heart rate so that he can intervene if a serious problem arises.
+Your vet may wish to pay particular attention to your cat’s oxygen level and heart rate so they can intervene if a serious problem arises.

 How Can You Prevent Your Cat From Eating Tulips?

-Related Read: How To Keep Cats Out of Indoor Plants (6 Proven Methods)
+Related Read: How to Keep Cats Out of Indoor Plants (6 Proven Methods)

 Tulips are toxic to cats, no matter what part or how much they consume.
-Although eating small amounts of tulip is less harmful, your cat can still experience symptoms and it is important to seek treatment immediately.
+Although eating small amounts of tulip is less harmful, your cat can still experience clinical signs, and it is important to seek treatment immediately.
 Keeping your cat away from tulips or planting flowers that are safe for cats instead can help prevent many serious health problems and ensure that your cat stays safe.